Zuehlke/kwiz/.junie/guidelines.md

 5. Specifications
 * All features must comply with requirements in GAMEPLAY.md.
 * If a specification is ambiguous or incomplete, ask clarifying questions before implementation.
+* If things that have been implemented are differently to what was specified then also adjust the GAMEPLAY.md files to the new changes

 6. Project Structure Expectations
 * Backend: